ShieldOrder/zec-pooled-solvency-feasibility/notes/research-note-001.md

 ### Context

-Ideas involving pooled custody or delegated ZEC usage surface regularly.
-Historically, they fail in predictable ways: reliance on operator attestations, opaque accounting, unacknowledged privacy regressions, or dependence on external venues that reintroduce trust.
+Ideas involving pooled custody or delegated ZEC usage surface regularly. cHistorically, they fail in predictable ways: reliance on operator attestations, opaque accounting, unacknowledged privacy regressions, or dependence on external venues that reintroduce trust.
+This work does not treat yield generation, capital efficiency, or return optimization as requirements or objectives.

 Rather than debating desirability, this work asks a narrower question: what would need to be provably true for such a system to avoid being structurally unsound?